mehdibaha/raspberry/KODI.md

 Kodi is media centre software which runs on Raspberry Pi.

-**This guide requires Raspbian to be installed on your Raspberry Pi.**

 ## Configuring Your Raspberry Pi for Kodi

 Before you install Kodi, you’ll need to ensure your Pi is set up correctly, by setting with `raspi-config`: